softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

  nano README.md
 ```

+The `md` extension is usually used for markdown.
 For more information on using markdown see this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Could add: